Everyday Nourishing Foods

 • Fresh herbs - You can add fresh herbs like thyme, oregano, mint, and cilantro stalks to flavor the garbanzo beans.

-• Kombu - Kombu will make beans more digestible(2).
-It will also help beans cook quicker, so I often use it when using a stovetop recipe.
+• Kombu - Kombu will help beans cook quicker, so I often use it when using a stovetop recipe.
 Kombu will give umami flavor to the chickpeas.

 Recipe Notes